eclipse-zenoh/zenoh-c/docs/concepts.rst

 There is no automatic destructors in C, so for the same logic we would need to require developer to call destructor (`z_drop`) even after `z_move` operation.
 This is inconvenient, so for move operation our requirement is more strict than for C++: if function expects `z_moved_xxx_t*` it should left the object on passed pointer in "gravestone" state, i.e. state which doesn't hold any external resources and so safe to be forgotten.
-(There is also a second requirement for gravestone state: double drop safety.
-This decision is kind of arbitrary, but it helps to avoid segmentation faults).

 Unfortunately this strict `z_move` semantic is not enough in the situations below: